 SECTION 2

-In accordance with 5 U.S.C.
+A. In accordance with 5 U.S.C.
 Section 7131 of the FSLMRS, Union Officers and Representatives (not to exceed the number of individuals designated as representing the Employer for such purposes) will receive reasonable amounts of official time within the scope of the FSLMRS for:

 A. Negotiations of collective bargaining agreements and attendance at impasse proceedings (excluding travel and preparation time) under 5 U.S.C.
 Section 7131 (a) of the FSLMRS.

 B. Participation in any phase of a Federal Labor Relations Authority (FLRA) proceeding, for which official time is ordered by the FLRA under Section 7131 (c) of the FSLMRS.

+B. The union time rate in any bargaining unit may not exceed 1 (one) hour per bargaining unit employee.
+“Union time rate” is defined as the ratio of (i) the total number of duty hours in a fiscal year that employees in a bargaining unit used for official time, to (ii) the number of employees in the bargaining unit.

+C. Employees are required to spend at least three-quarters of their paid time, per each fiscal year, performing agency business or attending necessary training required to develop and maintain the skills necessary to perform their agency duties efficiently and effectively.

 SECTION 3